What is Pupil Premium Funding?

 Children are entitled to receive free school meals if they or their parents or guardians receive any of the benefits below.

-If you think you qualify, please apply either on-line
+- If you think you qualify, please apply either online or complete.

 Speak to a member of the office staff who can help if you need it.